September 6th, 2017

 Richard looked at me and said, “I don’t know…maybe three or four days.
 Then I should get into the dom, you know, the domiciliary.”

 The dom.
 The guys in the ward talk about the domiciliary like it’s the Promised Land.
 I’ve never been in the place.
 I would be curious to see it.
 It’s a transitional living space on the VA campus.
 Richard spoke of it with wistfulness in his voice, like: “Once I get in the dom, things will be okay.”
 God, I hope so.

-Jim, the retired cop, asked me about my daughter.
-I told him about Hannah having a relapse.
+Jim, the retired cop, asked me about my girl.
+I told him about her having a relapse.
 We talked about drugs.
 We talked about depression.
-We talked about the fact that Hannah had been clean for six months, and that it was impressive.
+We talked about the fact that my girl had been clean for six months, and that it was impressive.

 A voice interrupted our discussion.

-“I could not help but to overhear your conversation about your daughter.
+“I could not help but to overhear your conversation about your girl.
 How old is she?”

 “Twenty-six”, I replied.

 The man who spoke was elderly.
 He was sitting alone at the next table.
 He had a short white beard, and longer white hair.
 He had full lips and a Roman nose.
 The man’s eyes were large and intense.
 He wore a black skullcap, which was slightly askew on his head.
 He wore a silver ring with a Star of David on his right hand.
 He had been nibbling on a chocolate cupcake.

 The two of us talked for a while.
 He asked me more about my girl.
 He was genuinely concerned.
 He told me that he had a bipolar condition, and that he had recently experienced a manic episode.
 That was the reason for him being in the ward and sitting across from me at the table.
 He gave me his history, and I told him about how Karin and I were dealing with our girl’s struggles.
 I listened to him explain what he had all learned over the years.

 I said to the man, “I wonder why we have to suffer these things.”